kourgeorge/project-origin/README.md

 [![DOI](https://zenodo.org/badge/141611333.svg)](https://zenodo.org/badge/latestdoi/141611333)

+*The paper describing this project is currently being developed in Overleaf: https://www.overleaf.com/read/mhjzhczdstfs.*

 **project-origin** is an attempt to create an artificial life environment that allows studying the emergence and evolution of intelligence; an area of study known as [***Noogenesis***](https://en.wikipedia.org/wiki/Noogenesis).
 *The underlying thought under this work is the idea that intelligence is not engineered, intelligence emerges*. project-origin aims at demonstrating how by setting basic physical rules, intelligent creatures emerges.